DemocracyandCapitalismLab/GlobalCapitalismIndex/README.md

 build on for research, teaching, journalism, and analysis. **Commercial use requires prior written permission** from the Democracy and Capitalism Lab.

 Anyone is welcome to use this data.
 We ask that you attribute our work by citing the GCI dataset and the accompanying academic paper.
-Please also link to the Global Capitalism Index website at **[capitalismindex.com](https://capitalismindex.com)**.
+Please also link to or cite the Global Capitalism Index website at **[capitalismindex.com](https://capitalismindex.com)**.
 The the [Citation](#citation) section lists all citations.

 Global Capitalism Index dataset: